aerospike/aerospike-client-python/doc/predexp.rst

     Create an integer iteration variable predicate expression.

-    :param var_name: `str` The name of the variable.
+    :param var_name: :class:`str` The name of the variable.
 This should match a value used when specifying the iteration.
     :return: :py:func:`tuple` to be used in :meth:`aerospike.Query.predexp`.

     For example the following selects a record where the list in bin "numbers" contains an entry equal to ``42``